akeneo/pim-api-docs/content/akeneo-event-platform/faq.md

 ### What does it mean that we guarantee at least once delivery?

 One of the core principles of the Event Platform is the concept of delivering at least once.
-This approach ensures that events **are always delivered** following our [retry policy](/akeneo-event-platform/concepts.html#retry-policies) .
+This approach ensures that events **are always delivered** following our [Retry policy](/akeneo-event-platform/concepts.html#retry-policies) .

 Working under the assumption of at least once delivery, especially within the context of an event-driven architecture, is a responsible approach to reliably processing events, and this is what we want to provide to our customers and partners.